Allan H. "Bud" Selig

 Allan H. (Bud) Selig was elected the ninth Commissioner of Baseball on July 9, 1998, by a unanimous vote of the 30 Major League Baseball club owners.
-He will be succeeded by Rob Manfred in January 2015 after 22 years, the second-longest tenure behind Judge Kenesaw Mountain Landis.
+He was succeeded by Rob Manfred on Jan.
+25, 2015, after 22 years, the second-longest tenure behind Judge Kenesaw Mountain Landis.

 Selig was born on July 30, 1934, in Milwaukee and received a bachelor's degree in American History and Political Science from the University of Wisconsin - Madison in 1956.
 After serving two years in the armed forces, Selig returned to Milwaukee and began working in the automobile business with his father.
 Selig maintains a tie to that industry as president of the Selig Executive Lease Company.